 Hiking trails in Bryce Canyon National Park

-The park boasts several hiking trails throughout its stunning and colourful pinnacles.
-The trails are classified as easy, moderate and strenuous with different length and duration, and they all start from the overlooks next the main road.
+Bryce Canyon boasts several hiking trails throughout its stunning and colourful pinnacles.
+The trails are classified as easy, moderate and strenuous with different length and duration, and they all start from the overlooks next to the main road.

 We hiked on the Queen’s/Navajo combination loop

 Starting from Sunrise Point (bus stop 8), the trail descends into the heart of the Amphitheater area through the Queen’s Garden trail amidst the bizarre hoodoos and rock formations.